 (Editors Note: The images shown are my own as I did not have access to those used in the original posts.
 The code examples however, refer to the original images.
 You could substitute your own images appropriately sized.)

 Editors Note: File sizes and load times for the "caja" picture are from the original post as given below.
-I did not have access to the image file Peter used.
+Any file of the same size should load as fast.